-We know that at the present time TCV volunteers may still want to help their communities.
+We know that TCV volunteers may want to help their communities.
 Here’s how you can volunteer to help and support others during the coronavirus pandemic.

 Volunteering and coronavirus – how can you help?